Fixed-Time Stable Gradient Flows: Applications to Continuous-Time Optimization

-Now, under the assumption of existence and uniqueness of the minimizer of \eqref{Equal cons} and using the fact that $-g(\nu)$ is strictly convex (i.e., there exists a unique optimizer of \eqref{max optim}), we get that the minimizer of $L(x,\nu^{\star})$ is the optimal solution of \eqref{Equal cons} \cite[Section 5.5.5]{boyd2004convex}.
-Using this, we can argue that $x^{\star}$ is the minimizer of
+Under the assumption of existence (Assumption \ref{assum A full rank}) and uniqueness (guaranteed by Assumption \ref{assum f star diff}) of the optimal point of \eqref{Equal cons} and using the fact that $-g(\nu)$ is $\alpha$-strongly convex, one obtains that the minimizer of $L(x,\nu^{\star})$ is the optimal solution of \eqref{Equal cons} \cite[Section 5.5.5]{boyd2004convex}.
+Using this, one obtains that